M2 Physics, Engineering and Chemistry for Biology

 non

 Basic Python programming; basic statistics.
-Programme / plan / contenus
+Programme/contents

 Python is a simple, multi-purpose language that is a reference in data science (statistical analysis of data and machine learning).
 This course focuses on the Python tools and libraries needed for high-performance manipulation, visualization and exploratory statistical analysis of large experimental datasets, as well as constructing and training statistical models to make predictions based on the data.
 The course is fully hands-on, and uses effective teaching techniques (e.g. live coding, active learning) to tackle modern problems in data science and emerging practices to solve them.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale